Virtual Home Tour

 dining area.jpg (137674 bytes) bottle collection.jpg (119978 bytes)

-You can then choose to enter the living room from either the dining area or the kitchen.
+You could then choose to enter the living room from either the dining area or the kitchen.
 Below are a couple views from the dining room entryway.
 Further information is available about the Vine Sculpture on the wall and the Wooden Pyramid on the table by clicking their names.
 The family tree sculpture above the sofa is explained and pictured in detail on the Acrylics and Papier Maché Page.
-Hanging on its branches are my Pysanky.
+Hanging on its branches are my Pysanky (intricately-dyed eggs).
 My best buddy, Darwin the Amazing Border Collie, also appears in the photos.

 living room view from dining area.jpg (170663 bytes) living room view 2 from dining area.jpg (143219 bytes)

 Here is the view from the kitchen entryway.
-Notice the trilobite collection in its former location on the table under the lamp.
-They are now in cases, not pictured.
+The trilobite collection is pictured in its former location on the table under the lamp, but all the trilobites are now in cases to better protect them from dust.
 The second and third photos show my Rootstein mannequin created in the likeness of Yasmine LeBon, wife of the lead singer of Duran Duran, Simon LeBon.
-I purchased her in August 2004.
+I purchased her from E-bay in August 2004.

 living room view from kitchen.jpg (162140 bytes) mannequin front view hand correct.jpg (113215 bytes) mannequin rear view hand correct.jpg (115368 bytes)

 If you were standing in front of the grandfather clock, this is the view you'd see.
 Notice the tall fish tank on the left.
-It contains my two parrotfish.
-There are photos of them on the Fish PageClick here to see a movie of my parrotfish swimming.
+It contained my two parrotfish, who are sadly no longer with me.
+There are photos of them on the Pets of the Past PageClick here to see a movie of my parrotfish swimming.
 The large cabinet used to contain my collection of ephemera.
-Now, only the bottom shelf displays ephemera.
-The other shelves display my rock collection.
+Here, only the bottom shelf displayed ephemera.
+The other shelves displayed my rock collection.

 living room wall with antique cabinet.jpg (160891 bytes)

-Next, you would head down the hallway.
+Next, let's head down the hallway.
 Click here for a close-up of one of my favorite cypress knees, at the end of the hall.

 hallway.jpg (117145 bytes)

 The first door on the left is the bathroom.
-The fountain above the toilet provides acoustic tranquility.
+The fountain above the toilet provided acoustic tranquility.

 bathroom view from door.jpg (113693 bytes) bathroom view from door 2.jpg (101792 bytes) bathroom sink area.jpg (119558 bytes)